amabdulr/Meraki-Dashboard-API-v1-Documentation/docs/RateLimit.md

 # API Call Budgets

 Your API call budget
-- limits how many API calls you can make within a specific time."
+- limits how many API calls you can make within a specific time.
 - safeguards your network against runaway applications and malicious behavior.
 - helps you manage huge API call volumes.